 10-“To travel is to discover that everyone is wrong about other countries.” – Aldous Huxley

-When he finally visited Paris, he was pleasantly surprised to find that this was not the case.
+When he finally visited Paris, he was pleasantly surprised to find that this was not the case and soon fell in love with France.

 So, keep in mind that everyone has a different perception of each place and a wise traveller should never make up their mind about a place based on other people’s experiences.